Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “I don’t drink.
 Where’s Beatrice?”

-“I figured you’d want to be a fox.”
+“I thought you’d want to be a fox.”

 “I’ll be a flying fox.”
 Faith licked Dan’s teeth.
 She was a foot shorter than him, so she really had to reach for his molars.
 “Are you into this?
 Am I bothering you?”